Kardiad/Post_it_proyect/README.md

       Fix close option
  ## Wishlist or objectives comming soon

- - Options with rightclick
+ - change font color
+ - make styles like list or something like that
  - add images
- - Customize color or background